mlg556/mlg556.github.io/_posts/2019-02-02-web-scraping-with-python3-and-selenium.md

 # Selenium

-First you will need the python3 `selenium` package, which can be install via `pip install selenium` (or `pip3`, depending on your environment).
+Selenium is a toolkit to automate browsers.
+Since we will be using _Python_, we will need the _Python 3 API_.
+This package can be installed via `pip install selenium`.

 # chromedriver